Managing editor of CBC’s The National reassigned after cultural appropriation flap

 “I know there will be many different opinions about today’s decision.
 What has guided me is a determination to be thoughtful about our future, fair to our staff, and fully committed to the goals and values of CBC News.”

-Mr. Ladurantaye’s role change comes one week after Hal Niedzviecki stepped down from the editorship of Write magazine after penning an editorial for that Writers Union of Canada publication which argued that he did “not believe in cultural appropriation.”
+Mr. Ladurantaye’s role change comes one week after Hal Niedzviecki stepped down from the editorship of Write magazine after penning an editorial for the Writers Union of Canada publication which argued that he did “not believe in cultural appropriation.”
 The article sparked an uproar from many members of the Indigenous community and others who objected to what some felt was racist rhetoric and a misunderstanding of how the term was received.

-In the days that followed, Jonathan Kay left his position as editor in chief of The Walrus after defending in a series of tweets and media appearances describing what he said was the “mobbing” of Mr. Niedzviecki.
+In the days that followed, Jonathan Kay left his position as editor in chief of The Walrus after criticizing in a series of tweets and media appearances what he called the “mobbing” of Mr. Niedzviecki.
 Though he said he did not discuss the cultural appropriation issue with his boss before resigning on Saturday, Mr. Kay told The Globe and Mail that recently “I noticed that I was starting to censor myself.”Report Typo/Error

 Follow @simonhoupton Twitter: